-- Fixed assets include specifically (land & buildings) unregistered assets by an amount of EGP 352,445 thousand, legal procedures are being undertaken to register them. - The cost of depreciation includes an amount of EGP 2,835 thousand, the value of which is charged to the deferred revenue account, and represents the cost of depreciation of the gifted asset to the bank.
+- Fixed assets include specifically (land & buildings) unregistered assets by an amount EGP 371,833 thousand, legal procedures are being undertaken to register them.

+- The cost of depreciation includes the value of which is charged to the deferred revenue account, and represents the cost of depreciation of the gifted asset to the bank.